 The Forum School is situated in the village of Shillingstone in Dorset.
 It is about 5 miles north-west of Blandford Forum which is the nearest town.
-The school occupies a 28 acre site which includes formal garden areas, a sports field, paddocks, a horticultural area, an indoor and outdoor riding arena, an indoor swimming pool, (this is temporarily out of use), a cycle track, a sensory garden and a curriculum trail that winds around various curriculum specific and sensory areas.
+The school occupies a 28 acre site which includes formal garden areas, a sports field, paddocks, a horticultural area, an indoor and outdoor riding arena, an indoor swimming pool, a cycle track, a sensory garden and a curriculum trail that winds around various curriculum specific and sensory areas.